saleor/saleor-app-template/README.md

-# Example: Subscribing for the Saleor webhooks
+# Example: Subscribing for the Saleor asynchronous webhooks

 This example highlights: